10 tips for creating an eco-friendly small business

 7. Seek eco-friendly alternatives for your business production

 Go the extra mile and find alternatives to items that you use in your production or business.
 These alternatives might be more expensive, but your customers will willingly pay when they are supporting a business who is keeping our planet healthy for the future.

 8. Make conservation part of your company culture

 Harness the power of your small business to support change by putting policies and infrastructure in place that reduce environmental impact.
 Find ways your company can give back by conserving water, sponsoring community cleanups, or donating to charities that align with your company's mission.
-As an example, you can check out the FedEx environmental sustainability commitment.

 9. Advocate for the community’s environment